Beginner Diving Sites

 Aow Leuk Bay is one of the most popular beaches, and also one of the most popular dive sites on Koh Tao for scuba diving and snorkeling.
 The beach is sandy and slopes gently into a wide bay, making it perfect for entry-level water skills training and shallow scuba dives alike.
 With coral reefs on both sides of the bay starting almost as soon as you leave the beach, there is an abundance of marine life to see.
 Keep your eye out for yellow boxfish, harlequin sweetlips, and schools of yellowtail barracuda in addition to the regular colourful reef fishes.
 If you are crossing the middle of the bay, you can sometimes get lucky and spot some stingrays swimming across the sand.

-The corals at Tanote Bay start as soon as you step off the shore, meaning it’s not as ideal a choice for shallow water skills training as some of the other bays and beaches on Koh Tao.
+The corals at Tanote Bay< start as soon as you step off the shore, meaning it’s not as ideal a choice for shallow water skills training as some of the other bays and beaches on Koh Tao.
 However, it is still a fantastic, easy and interesting site to dive.
 In the bay, you’ll find a variety of coral formations, and around the coastline there are huge rocky boulders to explore.
 There’s even an abandoned honda motorbike underwater, and just outside of the bay there is a small catamaran wreck.
 Around the dive site you’ll see an array of the usual tropical fish and critters, plus some rarer spots like unicornfish, scribbled filefish, and boxfish.

 Located on the eastern side of the island, Hin Wong Bay is sheltered for most of the year and provides a great training ground for newer divers, and is also great for night dives.
 Its mix of sandy bottom, coral reef formations, and rocky boulders mean there is lots to explore and see, and on the southern side of the bay there are some swim-throughs to explore.
 You can expect to see lots of brightly coloured tropical fish and reef critters, stingrays, and if you are lucky even an octopus or two.
 Out in the bay there is a huge school of fusiliers a few thousand strong, which makes for an impressive sight regardless of your experience level.

 As the name would suggest, Sairee Reef is the coral structure that flanks Koh Tao’s longest beach.
 Stretching for over a kilometre down the western side of the island, the beach becomes deeper very gradually, and the main reef begins just a few metres under the surface.
-So it is the perfect choice for dive centres located on Sairee Beach to conduct shallow training for Try Diving and Open Water Diver skills sessions, and is also a go-to site for night dives in low season.
-Sairee Reef is colourful and packed full of coral structures of all different sizes and composition.
+So it is the perfect choice for dive centres located on Sairee Beach to conduct shallow training for Try Diving and Open Water Diver skills sessions and is also a go-to site for night dives in the low season.
+Sairee Reef is colourful and packed full of coral structures of all different sizes and compositions.
 Barrel corals, boulder corals, brain corals, table corals, and an array of soft corals play home to butterflyfish, angelfish, parrotfish, rabbitfish, soldierfish, fusiliers, and more.

 Aow Mao when translated from Thai means ‘drunken bay’.
 Legend has it that it is haunted by a fisherman who took an intoxicated tumble from a fishing boat many years ago, and because of this, many Thai captains don’t like to moor up there.
 So it is one of Koh Tao’s least visited dive sites, and the coral reef is incredibly healthy as a result due to seeing very little traffic.
-With a sandy bottom and rocky coastlines and coral walls either side of the small beach, it’s a perfect training ground for learning new dive skills, and there is plenty of marine life to see for those who are fun diving.
+With a sandy bottom and rocky coastlines and coral walls on either side of the small beach, it’s a perfect training ground for learning new diving skills, and there is plenty of marine life to see for those who are fun diving.